astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

     ![Screenshot of the connection details view with the two linked deployments highlighted.](/img/docs/use-case-astro-connections_conn_link_deployment_three.png)

-## Step 2: Set up branch-based deploys with GitHub Actions
+## Part 2: Set up branch-based deploys with GitHub Actions

 After setting up the connections, we create an automated two branch CI/CD workflow for a small sample project that uses both connections defined in Step 1.

-### Step 2.1: Create your GitHub repository
+### Step 5: Create your GitHub repository

 1. Go to the [Astronomer GitHub](https://github.com/astronomer/ce-conn-management-demo) and [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to your own GitHub account.
 This repository contains a small sample project ingesting data from S3 into Snowflake, using the connections defined in [Step 1](#step-1-set-up-airflow-connections-on-astro).